 Need the answer to a specific plant query?
 Book a 1-to-1 video call with THE HOUSEPLANT DOCTOR™, the website's friendly author, to overcome and address your niggling problem!
 Available on iMessage, WhatsApp, Facebook Messenger & more.

-Caladiums require overhead lighting to promote 360º, all-round complexion.
-Areas that are too far from the windows will result in lopsided growth and a loss of variegations or coloured patterns.
-We'd recommend growing a Caladium in an area that offers bright, indirect light with the possibility of morning sunlight throughout the autumn and winter months.
-Be cautious, though, as overexposure during the height of summer will result in sun-scorch and severe dehydration.
+Caladiums require overhead lighting to promote a full, non-leaning appearance.
+Areas in your home that are too far from the windows will result in lopsided growth and a loss of variegations or coloured patterns.
+THE HOUSEPLANT DOCTOR™ recommends to grow your Caladium in an area that offers bright, indirect light with the possibility of morning sunlight throughout the autumn and winter months.
+A north, north-west or north-east facing windowsill or under a growlight are the best places to grow this plant.

 Less is more with these specimens.
 Excessive or unnecessary irrigations will quickly anger the plant, resulting in root rot and lower yellowing leaves.
 Caladiums have a tuberous base, meaning that water and nutrients can be stored in the underground vessel for times of drought.
 Water the specimen once the top third of the soil dries out, reducing this further in the autumn and winter.
 Over-watering symptoms include yellowing older leaves, wilting or curled foliage, mouldy soil and a rotten base.
 These issues are commonly the product of too little light, pure incompetence or a lack of drainage.
 For more information on how to address root rot, be sure to click on this link.
 Alternatively, under-watering symptoms include wilting, little to no growth, greying leaves and browning leaf edges, which are commonly down to too much light/heat, or forgetfulness.